RagnarB83/ash/README.md

 ```sh
 mol_frag.connectivity
 ```
-TODO: The connectivity table should ideally be calculated automatically when coordinates are added/updated to the fragment.
+Note:: The connectivity table is calculated or recalculated automatically when coordinates are added or when modified to the fragment.

 ***Inspect defined fragment objects***